bjogart/logaine-lorestar/_posts/2024-01-25-meet-the-keep.md

 you scrounged up a smattering of troops, and you can spend money to advertise and recruit more.
 You also spend money to get your troops better equipment and training.

-Troops protect your stronghold, and we assume you spend some of your "free" time to train them.
+Troops protect your stronghold unless you order them to perform some other task.

-Your army is your army:
+Your army is your _army_:
 they follow your orders.
-Order them to clear an area of nasties, or conquer the lands of that annoying neighbor.
+Order them to clear an area of nasties or conquer the lands of that annoying neighbor.
 They are soldiers, though, not adventurers!
-In their contract is says they do not have to delve into a dungeon if they do not consent, nor do they have to solve ethical quandaries, or buy 40 sets of rations, or perform barely legal actions, like adventurers like yourselves tend to do.
+In their contract it says they do not have to delve into a dungeon without consent, and neither do they have to solve ethical quandaries, or perform barely legal actions, like adventurers.

 ## Stronghold BookKeeping

-Building and maintaining a castle and an army takes time and money;
-but, that said, I'd rather Keep my campaign spreadsheet-free.

-Assume the people that live around your stronghold pay taxes, or provide labor that help maintain your facilities.
+Assume the people that live around your stronghold pay taxes or provide labor that help maintain your facilities.
-(That also means you should not levy more to line your pockets!
+(That also means you should not levy more!)
-Good chance they move out if you do.)
-Your troops,
-when they are not in active service, earn their Keep by doing other tasks your burgeoning community needs them to do: standing guard, looking important, or Keeping the area free of nasty monsters.
+When your troops are not in active service, they earn their Keep by performing other tasks your community needs them to do: standing guard or Keeping the area free of nasty monsters.
-All this earns you exactly enough money to maintain your Keep, and enough to pay a modest salary of your army units.
-(Enough to Keep them from instigating a revolt against your rule.)
+The revenue gained this way is enough for your troops to earn their Keep and maintain your Keep at its current level.

+If you want to improve your Keep, though, read on.

 ### Keep Level